Discover the Heart of Post 468

-After initially meeting in homes and above a storefront in downtown Sylvania, the American Legion traded 10 acres of land (now known as Memorial Park) for the old Post Office building downtown (now Sylvania FCU).
-The Joseph W. Diehn Post #468 was officially chartered on November 29, 1920 with the addition of their new home.
+After initially meeting in homes and above a storefront in downtown Sylvania, the American Legion traded 10 acres of land (now known as Memorial Park) for the old Post Office building downtown (now the Sylvania Federal Credit Union building).
+The Joseph W. Diehn Post 468 was officially chartered on November 29, 1920 when they moved to their new home.
 Many members still remember the packed fish fry’s and other events in the basement!
-In 1976, the Post moved to its current location on Centennial Rd. with the hopes of bolstering their catering revenue.
+In 1976, the Post moved to its current location on Centennial Road with the hopes of bolstering their catering revenue.

 Mission